Zir0-93/zir0-93.github.io/_posts/2016-09-08-Gaining_Clarity_Series_Junit5.md

 You can see now how a Launcher instance is able to decide what Test Engine to delegate tests to.
 It passes a LauncherDiscoveryRequest instance to each registered Test Engine (found dynamically via Java's [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) mechanism) and lets the engine return a Test Plan indicating what tests it can discover and execute.
-As you can see below, there are multiple TestEngine implementations within the Junit5 code base itself.
+As you can see below, there are multiple Test Engine implementations within the Junit5 code base itself.

 ```